 February 20, 2013 (KHARTOUM) – The Sudanese army on Wednesday announced that it withdrew from an area it reclaimed this week in the Blue Nile state from the rebels belonging to the Sudan People Liberation Movement North (SPLM-N).

-- SPLM-N photo showing vehicles they claim to have seized from the Sudanese army in Mafo in Blue Nile state.
-Feb 2013
+- A photo supplied by SPLM-N reportedly showing vehicles seized from the Sudanese army in Blue Nile state’s Mafo in February 2013

 Army spokesperson Colonel Al-Sawarmi Khalid Sa’ad said in a statement that their troops "evacuated" the Mafo area after inflicting heavy losses on the rebels who attacked the area.

 "Our troops fought for three hours during which the aggressor forces lost a large numbers of dead and our troops repulsed the attack three consecutive times, but the large numbers of attacking forces and the lack of ammunition led to the withdrawal of our forces back" Col. Sa’ad said.

 He also accused South Sudan’s army of taking part in the fighting and claimed that "white mercenaries" were spotted in the SPLM-N ranks driving tanks and wearing bulletproof vests.